MNoichl/MNoichl.github.io/docs/Petrovich/networksize.md

 In his comment, Eugenio was, if I understood him correctly, mainly interested in the impact of the size of the sample drawn *from the co-citation network*.
 I think that this is an interesting question, but what I am interested below is slightly different, as I will vary the size of the literature-sample itself.

-The question I'm interested in, is in how well the network structure of the most read articles, which arguably will form the picture that most people have of their discipline, mirrors the structure of the whole network.
-If they do  mirror it adequately – if networks of academic relations are self-similar – we can learn a lot about the structure of the whole by studying only the best and the few.
+The question I'm interested in, is in how well the network structure of the most cited articles, which arguably will determine much of the picture that most people have of their discipline, mirrors the structure of the whole network.
+If they do  mirror it adequately – if networks of academic relations are self-similar to at least some degree – we can learn a lot about the structure of the whole by studying only the best and the few.
 If on the other hand they don't, we are always in considerable danger of error when we make structural claims about a discipline without considering large datasets.

 With a *structural claim about a discipline* I mean any claim about the unity or dis-unity of a certain body of intellectual production, and claims about the distance or nearness between multiple such bodies.
 This also includes common claims about changes in those structures.